 Bhutan is a small, landlocked country situated in the eastern Himalayas between China and India.
 Its landscape ranges from Subtropical plains and forests in the south to subalpine forests and the snowy Himalayas in the North.
 Bhutan is a principally Buddhist country and it is recognized as the last stronghold of Mahayana Buddhism.

 Yes, it is Bhutanese government regulation that you must use a licensed Bhutanese Tour operator in order to book your tour to Bhutan or one of their international associates.

 All foreign tourists planning to visit Bhutan require a visa that must be pre-arranged through a licensed Bhutanese Tour Operator or any of their International associates.
 A visa clearance copy must be obtained via your tour operator in order to fly to Bhutan.
 For Indian passport holders (or VIC), Bangladeshi nationals and people from the Maldives may obtain a visa upon arrival.

 The visa fee for foreign travelers is US$ 40.
 The fee can be paid in advance to your tour operator or travel agent.
 For Indian Passport (or VIC) holders, Bangladeshi nationals, and people from the Maldives, there is no cost incurred.

-The daily minimum package of Bhutan tour includes 3-star accommodations, all meals (Breakfast and dinner at hotel and lunch en-route), an experienced guide, transportation.
+The daily minimum package of the Bhutan tour includes 3-star accommodations, all meals (Breakfast and dinner at hotel and lunch en-route), an experienced guide, transportation.
 The package also can be called Full Board Basis.
 The Standard cost for the minimum package is US$ 250 Per Night (High Season) and US$ 200.00 Per Night (Low Season); this also includes US$ 65.00 Per Day as a Royalty that goes towards free education, free healthcare, and poverty alleviation.
 All of those services and details will be arranged by your tour operator.